ChrisHardie/us-debt-clock-widget/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl.html

 This plugin creates a widget displaying the most recently available amount of the U.S. National Debt.
-Data is retrieved from treasury.io and a source link to the original report from the U.S. Treasury can optionally be displayed.

 == Description ==
 This plugin creates a widget displaying the most recently available amount of the U.S. National Debt.
 Data is retrieved from treasury.io and a source link to the original report from the U.S. Treasury can optionally be displayed.